JosephLeedy/express-magento2-client/README.md

 ### Bare Metal

-To run this application from a computer or server that has all of required software installed, please follow these steps:
+To run this application from a computer or server that has all the required software installed, please follow these steps:

 1. Clone this project from the [GitHub repository][repo] using this command: